PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 ### 1. PostHog is your single source of truth

 Heap, like Amplitude and Mixpanel, focuses mainly on product analytics.
 That means you need to adopt multiple tools for things like session recording, feature management, and A/B testing.
 PostHog integrates all these features into one platform, so it becomes your single source of truth.
-We believe you should own your data, so exporting to data warehouses is free on all tiers.
+We believe you should own your data, so data exports are free on all tiers.

-### 2. It's built for engineers
+### 2. PostHog's built for engineers

 Anyone can use PostHog – just [ask our marketing team](/blog/posthog-marketing) – but our goal is to [help engineers be better at product](/blog/helping-engineers-to-product), so they spend less time shipping tickets, and more time shipping impactful features.

 ### 3. Transparent pricing.
 No forced sales calls.

-Signing up to PostHog is as simple as creating an account and [adding our JavaScript snippet](/docs/integrate).
+Signing up to PostHog is as simple as creating an account and [adding our JavaScript snippet](/docs/integrate) to your site or app.
 That's it.
 Want more features?
 Just put in a card and pay for what you use.
 We have a [generous free tier](/pricing), so you may not pay anything at all.
 No sales calls.
-No optional add-ons.
+No paid add-ons.
 No confusing product tiers.
 Just sign up and start building.

 <ArrayCTA />

 ## Feature comparison

 PostHog has two plans (Free and Scale) to Heap's four (Free, Growth, Pro and Premier).
-In this guide, we'll be comparing PostHog's Scale plan to Heap Pro.
+In this guide, we'll compare PostHog's Scale plan to Heap Pro.

 ### Core features

 While it recently added a basic session recording feature, Heap is best-known as a pure product analytics tool like Mixpanel or Amplitude.

 PostHog includes product analytics, but also integrates session recording, feature flagging, A/B testing, and more into its all-in-one platform.
-This removes the need to run multiple different tools, saving money and implementation time.
+This removes the need to run multiple tools, saving money and implementation time.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">